gtopcu/aws-templates/Serverless-SAM-template/serverlessNotes.md

 - Documentation, API keys, testing, monitization -> apiable.com, AWS DataExchange
 - Lambda Authorizer uses lambda concurrency, use auth caching - 5 min to 1 hour
 - IAM auth useful for internal APIs, use WAF for public APIs
+- HTTP APIs: Up to %60 faster, cheaper compared to Rest APIs.
+OIDC/OAuth2 & Lambda Auth.
+Lambda & HTTP integration, no WAF etc
+- WebSocket APIs: One Way or Bidiractional.
+Routes, Stages, API Key auth.
+Lambda, HTTP & AWS Service Integration (i.e. Kinesis)
+- Edge-Optimized: Not charged separately for CloudFront
+- Private APIs: Can only be deployed to a single VPC.
+No data out charge, but charged for PrivateLink
+- Caching: Charged per hour/GB, not per how many responses are stored.
+So track CloudWatch Metrics CacheHitCount and CacheMissCount.
+Create a timestamp and include it in your API response.
+- Mock integration: For hardcoded responses - i.e. healthchecks.
+No backend integration invoked
+- Creating resources with path param: https://api_id.execute-API.region-id.amazon.com/stage/mypetapi/pets/{petName} (or /{proxy+})

 DynamoDB:
 - 400kb max item size, 2KB for PK 1KB for SK, String, Number.
 Binary, Boolean, List, Map, Set